Killer Queen (drag queen)

-Killer Queen is the stage name of Iván Solar Gil (born February 2, 1989), a Spanish drag performer and doctor most known for competing on the first season of Drag Race España, where she finished as runner-up to Carmen Farala and alongside Sagittaria.
+Killer Queen is the stage name of Iván Solar Gil (born 2 February 1989), a Spanish retired drag performer and doctor most known for competing on the first season of Drag Race España, where she finished as runner-up to Carmen Farala and alongside Sagittaria.

 Biography

-Iván Solar Gil was born on February 2, 1989, in Madrid, Spain.
+Iván Solar Gil was born on 2 February 1989, in Madrid, Spain.
 From a young age, he was very involved in his neighborhood church, and even taught catechism until his expulsion.
 He is a doctor specializing in family and community medicine, and works as an emergency room doctor in the Community of Madrid.

-Artistic Career
+Artistic career

-In 2019, Killer queen released the singles "No eres como yo" (You're not like me) and "Karma" with fellow Drag Race España contestant Ariel Rec.
+In 2019, Killer Queen released the singles "No eres como yo" (You're not like me) and "Karma" with fellow Drag Race España contestant Ariel Rec.
 The next year, she represented Spain as a participant in the drag contest Latin Drag Race International.